 She gave us some homemade cake, landmarks to follow, and off we went on a wonderfully damp spring afternoon.

 Turns out this wee bothy isn’t as well known because it’s not maintained by the Mountain Bothy Association.
 It’s maintained by the local primary school, so it’s not as widely shown online and in books.
+I’ve revised this blog as well, to keep it as private as possible.
+I do still want to share the photos and inspire people who would respect this sort of thing, but unfortunately, others can’t be trusted.
+Locals will recognize the landmarks, of course, but then again, the locals already know it’s there.

 It was empty when we arrived, but the bothy journal had a new entry from just the night before.
 It’s well equipped and well traveled as bothies go, as the photos show.
+Those who love it do their best to keep it maintained and clean.
+If you happen to stumble upon it, please do the same.